andrewd-uriux/sample-monorepo/README.md

   - Packages are automatically linked together, meaning you can do cross-package work within the repo.
   - `devDependencies` are common, and only appear in the root `package.json`.
 Easier to manage and upgrade.
   - Each package has its own `scripts` and `dependencies`.
 They are being installed in the root `node_modules`, using the same deduping mechanism `npm` uses for single packages.
-  - Adding new packages is as simple as dropping an existing package in the `packages` folder, and re-running `npm i`.
+  - Adding new packages is as simple as dropping an existing package in the `packages` folder, and re-running `pnpm i`.

 - Sources and tests are written in strict [TypeScript](https://github.com/Microsoft/TypeScript).